Bala Cynwyd Bankruptcy Attorney

 Young, Marr & Associates: Bala Cynwyd Bankruptcy Attorneys

 Over the years, consumer bankruptcy has helped millions upon millions of Americans regain steady financial footing and turn their lives around.
 Contrary to popular belief, many people who have gone through Chapter 7 or Chapter 13 in the past are able to:

-- Rebuild good, healthy credit.
+- Rebuild a healthy credit line

-- Make major purchases, including cars and housing.
+- Make major purchases, including cars and housing

-- Keep their most valued possessions.
+- Keep their most valued possessions

 But while the benefits of filing are numerous, they can only help you if your case is handled properly.
 The federal court system strongly recommends against representing your own case, stating: